Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 Knowledge Panel interactions

-Your business’s relevance and engagements get stronger because of the Knowledge Panels click throughs from the inquiry.
+Your business’s relevance and engagements get stronger because of the Knowledge Panels click-throughs from the inquiry.
 This is a signal that the user wants to interact with your business.

 We recently had input from Kyle Roof from Page Optimizer Pro, let’s see what he has to say about knowledge panels:

-This is a quick tip for newer GMBs / businesses that don’t have a knowledge panel yet.
+This is a quick tip for newer GMBs/GBPs / businesses that don’t have a knowledge panel yet.
 You can use this tip to get more mileage out of your GMBs to help Google understand your business.

 Fill out as much in Wikidata as you can.
-While there isn’t a specific property in Wikidata for a GMB, in an “Identifier” statement you can put in the url to your GMB as a “sameas.”
+While there isn’t a specific property in Wikidata for a GMB, in an “Identifier” statement you can put in the URL to your GMB as a “same as.”

 Google offers mobile click-to-call functionality since getting introduced in January 2010.
 In a short four years, in February 2014, 40% of users were using it.

-Google tracks phone calls as part of their behavioral signals to determine a Google My Business account’s authority and rankings.
+Google tracks phone calls as part of their behavioral signals to determine a Google Business account’s authority and rankings.

 While a phone call indicates that the user is interested in your business, it is an even stronger indication that they plan to visit when they request driving directions.
 It is the strongest digital signal that your business is the most relevant to the users’ specific inquiry.